What content areas and grade levels are tested?

 ▪ Economics/Business/Free Enterprise

-The end-of-course measures are administered at the completion of the course.
-These measures serve as the final exam for the course and contribute 20 percent to the student’s final course grade.
+The end-of-course measures are administered at the completion of the course, regardless of grade level.
+These measures serve as the final exam for the course and contribute 20% to the student’s final course grade.
 Each school district selects a local testing window, based on their local school calendar, from within the state-designated testing window.
-Middle school students who are enrolled in one or more of these courses are required to take the associated end-of-course (EOC) measure.
-If enrolled in a mathematics and/or science EOC course, these middle school students will not take the corresponding content area end-of-grade (EOG) measure.
+Middle school students enrolled in one or more of these courses are required to take the associated end-of-course (EOC) measure.
+If enrolled in an ELA, mathematics and/or science EOC course, these middle school students will not take the corresponding content area end-of-grade (EOG) measure.